Creating your TurboTenant lease

 Managing Your Lease

-For more information about the lease and the tenants on the lease profile, click on the lease name.
-Within this view, you'll see each tenant on the lease and any documents you may have uploaded.
+For more information about the lease and the tenants on the lease profile(s), click on the lease you'd like to view.
+Within the lease profile, you'll see each tenant on the lease and any documents you may have uploaded.
+If you'd like to view the payments for the specific lease you are viewing, you'll want to click on Payments (to the right of Summary).
+Check out our Rent Payment Guide to learn about creating charges and more!

 Keep track of lease-specific documents in one place!
-Add a signed copy of your lease document (or get one signed electronically!), your move-in/out checklists, condition report, and any other documents you need handy.
-These documents can be shared with your tenants if you'd like.
+Add a signed copy of your lease document (or get one signed electronically!), move-in/out checklists, condition report, and any other documents you may need handy.
+These documents can be shared with your tenants or you can keep the documents private!
+Note, if you share the document with your tenant, they will be notified by email and will be able to view any shared documents within their tenant portal in the Documents section.

 Adding or Removing Tenants